SahilBShah/pinetree-evolution/README.md

 # pinetree-toys
-This is the starting repository for the summer project using PineTree to simulate toy genes
+This is the starting repo for the summer project using PineTree to simulate toy genes